Contents

 Styles of Management

-3. Democratic: This style values employee input in decision-making, emphasizing the importance of multiple ideas.
-It empowers employees and boosts motivation but can be time-consuming when consensus is required.
+- Democratic: This style values employee input in decision-making, emphasizing the importance of multiple ideas.
+It empowers employees and boosts motivation, but can be time-consuming when consensus is required.

 Principles of Management

-Although many scholars have presented the various management principles, but the principles provided by French Engineer, Henri Fayol are most applicable in management practice.
-They include:
+Although many scholars have presented various principles, the 14 principles provided by the French Engineer, Henri Fayol, are most applicable in management practice.

-10. Order: Arrange resources and activities in a systematic and efficient manner.
+- Order: Arrange resources and activities systematically and efficiently.

-13. Initiative: Encourage employees to take initiative and contribute innovative ideas.
+- Initiative: Encourage employees to take the initiative and contribute innovative ideas.

 Importance of Management To Business